Two's complement: Converting from two's complement representation

 The most significant bit determines the sign of the number and is sometimes called the sign bit.
 Unlike in sign-and-magnitude representation, the sign bit also has the weight −(2^{N − 1}) shown above.
 Using N bits, all integers from −(2^{N − 1}) to 2^{N − 1} − 1 can be represented.

 Converting to two's complement representation

 In two's complement notation, a non-negative number is represented by its ordinary binary representation; in this case, the most significant bit is 0.
-Though, the range of numbers represented is not the same as with unsigned binary numbers.
+However, the range of numbers represented is not the same as with unsigned binary numbers.
 For example, an 8-bit unsigned number can represent the values 0 to 255 (11111111).
-However a two's complement 8-bit number can only represent non-negative integers from 0 to 127 (01111111), because the rest of the bit combinations with the most significant bit as '1' represent the negative integers −1 to −128.
+However, a two's complement 8-bit number can only represent non-negative integers from 0 to 127 (01111111), because the rest of the bit combinations with the most significant bit as '1' represent the negative integers −1 to −128.

 The two's complement operation is the additive inverse operation, so negative numbers are represented by the two's complement of the absolute value.